Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 According to an April 2019 Zcash Regulatory and Compliance Brief, “The fact that a VASP supports Zcash or that a customer intends to trade Zcash does not impact the VASP’s ability to carry out CDD checks… Zcash was designed to be compliant with the Travel Rule.
 The required originator and beneficiary information can be attached directly to a shielded transaction using the encrypted memo field.
 As the name implies, the contents of this field are encrypted when the transaction is added to the blockchain, thus preventing inappropriate or unauthorized disclosure of personal information.”
 Furthermore, the Zcash protocol was also designed to support the disclosure of shielded transaction information to third parties, if necessary.

 Dash was created from a fork in the Bitcoin Protocol.
 Formerly known as Xcoin and Darkcoin, it was rebranded as Dash in 2015 after Darkcoin became known for popularity as a payment rail in dark marketplaces.
 Dash gives users the option to make either normal or “untraceable” transactions.
-Normal transactions can be sent through InstantSend, which bypasses mining and requires a consensus of masternodes to validate a transaction.
+Normal transactions can be sent through InstantSend, which bypasses mining and requires a Consensus is a mechanism to achieve the necessary agreement ...
+More of masternodes to validate a transaction.
 This approach increases transaction speed.
 PrivateSend, on the other hand, makes transactions “untraceable” by mixing participating users’ unspent Dash before executing a transaction.

 During the Cryptocurrency Compliance Conference in San Francisco in November 2019, Ryan Taylor, chief executive officer at DASH Core Group Inc., explained, “Dash is identical to Bitcoin and is 100% capable of meeting the requirements [of FATF’s Travel Rule].”
 While this is true for the coin’s InstantSend transactions, using the privacy enhancing PrivateSend feature may make it tougher for DASH transactions to be processed by exchanges.
 However, ultimately PrivateSend transactions are no different than bitcoin transactions using privacy enhanced overlays such as coinjoin or zerolink.
 Exchanges may take the same approach to Dash’s opt-in privacy features that they do with the privacy enhanced features available to bitcoin when attempting to mitigate the risk from bad actors.

-While it may seem natural for privacy coins to be the go-to for criminal activity, CipherTrace research has found that despite privacy coins like DASH, Zcash and Monero being offered as alternatives to bitcoin on darknet marketplace, bitcoin is still king.
+While it may seem natural for privacy coins to be the go-to for criminal activity, CipherTrace research has found that despite privacy coins like DASH, Zcash and Monero being offered as alternatives to bitcoin on darknet A “marketplace” smart contract facilitates the auction o...
+More, bitcoin is still king.
 In other words, the hard data suggests the perceived dangers of these coins outweighs the reality.
 To counter this perception, Taylor added “we tend to treat cryptocurrencies very binary… they’re either privacy coins or they’re not.
 What does that actually mean?
 In the case of Dash, we were the first to implement a feature that was proposed by Bitcoin at the time called CoinJoin.
 It’s a wallet level technique that allows any transparent blockchain to enhance the user privacy.
 Since Dash did it in 2014, Bitcoin did it in 2015.
 Then they added off-chain transactions with Lightning.
 Does that now make bitcoin a privacy coin?
 It should if Dash is one.

 “I think we need to go beyond this binary treatment, look at the actual technology, how can we adapt to it, are there ways to deal with it.
 The answer to Dash is… if you can do it with bitcoin you can do it with Dash.
 It’s a fully transparent blockchain.
 Every single transaction reveals the inputs, the outputs, the amounts; it’s all there.”